How to Position Size When Swing Trading

 This ensures that you aren’t seduced into taking a trade that could account for 45% of your entire account equity, despite a strategically placed tight stop loss just 2% away.

 A simple way to implement this would be to make sure you never have one single position account for more than, say 20%, of your total account equity.

 Both volatility and fixed fractional position sizing are risk constraints that I account for every single time I place a trade.
-It’s so important that I created a custom position sizing calculator to carry out the calculations for myself and members, so we can always stay protected.
+It’s so important that I created a position size calculator to streamline the process.

 The goal is to have a meaningful amount of exposure on, but still be able to sleep easy at night.

 Correlation studies for trend followers